richorama/azureleveldown/README.md

 * `reverse` read streams are not currently supported
 * Only text (utf8) keys and values are supported
-* The table storage limits for key and value sizes are observed (1KB / 64KB respectively)
+* The table storage limits for key and value sizes (1KB / 64KB respectively)

 ## Licence